ncullen93/ncullen93.github.io/literature-applications.md

 ---
 < <a href="/literature/">Back to Literature</a>

-# ANTs applications in the scientific literature
+# Applications of ANTs tools

-This section discusses applications and uses of ANTs-based tools in the scientific literature.
-If you are looking to see all the interesting things ANTs can do, or want to learn how other researchers use ANTs in their processing or analysis pipelines, then this section is for you.
+This section presents a broad overview of the various applications of ANTs-based tools in the greater medical imaging community.
+The ANTsX ecosystem has been used to investigate scientific hypotheses across a wide range of domains, and has helped understand fundamental questions related to medical image processing in general.